MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/remote-targets.md

 The communication between a debugging server and a debugging client mostly consists of debugger commands and RPC calls sent to the server, and command output sent back to the client.

-### <span id="process_server_and_smart_client"></span><span id="PROCESS_SERVER_AND_SMART_CLIENT"></span>Process Servers, Kernel Connection Servers, and Smart Clients
+## Process Servers, Kernel Connection Servers, and Smart Clients

 *Process servers* and *kernel connection servers* are both instances of the debugger engine acting as proxies, listening for connections from smart clients, and performing memory, processor, or operating system operations as requested by these remote clients.
 A *process server* facilitates the debugging of processes that are running on the same computer.
 A *kernel connection server* facilitates the debugging of a Windows kernel debugging target that is connected to the computer that is running the connection server.
-A process server can be started using the method [**StartProcessServer**](/windows-hardware/drivers/ddi/dbgeng/nf-dbgeng-idebugclient5-startprocessserver) or the program [DbgSrv](process-servers--user-mode-.md).
+A process server can be started using the API method [**StartProcessServer**](/windows-hardware/drivers/ddi/dbgeng/nf-dbgeng-idebugclient5-startprocessserver) or the program [DbgSrv](process-servers--user-mode-.md).
 The method [**WaitForProcessServerEnd**](/windows-hardware/drivers/ddi/dbgeng/nf-dbgeng-idebugclient5-waitforprocessserverend) will wait for a process server started with **StartProcessServer** to end.
 A kernel connection server can be activated using the program [**KdSrv**](activating-a-kd-connection-server.md).

 A *smart client* is an instance of the debugger engine acting as a host engine and connected to a process server.
 The method [**ConnectProcessServer**](/windows-hardware/drivers/ddi/dbgeng/nf-dbgeng-idebugclient5-connectprocessserver) will connect to a process server.
 Once connected, the methods described in [Live User-Mode Targets](live-user-mode-targets.md) can be used.